wheelercj/note-splitter/docs/dev-setup.md

 ├── src                 # Source code for Note Splitter and any other relevant packages.
 │   └── note_splitter   # Source code for Note Splitter.
 └── tests               # Automated tests.
+    └── assets          # Files used in automated and manual tests.
 ```

 ## automated testing